DavidAwad/SimpleAndroid2/README.md

 private  class getSugasBusData extends AsyncTask<Void,Void,Object>{
         //base url for all our endpoints
         String baseUrl = "http://runextbus.heroku.com/";
-        //this method is executes the following code in the background thread
+        /**
-        //so that there is no crashing because of interaction with UI Thread
+        This method is executes the following code in the background thread so that there is no crashing because of interaction with UI Thread */
         @Override
         protected Object doInBackground(Void... params) {
             //initialize http client